Dialogs

 [ObservableProperty]

-public int?
+public partial int?
 SelectedNumber { get; private set; }

 int?
 IDialogViewModel<int?>.Result => SelectedNumber;